neverRare/butter/README.md

 ## Chat with us

-You may join and reach us at [the official Discord server](https://discord.gg/U75vxW5scB), it is still quite fresh.
-You may also join the [/r/ProgrammingLanguages Discord server](https://discord.gg/4Kjt3ZE).
-It is a helpful and friendly community for people interested in building programming languages, compilers, and stuffs.
-It have a dedicated #butter channel.
+You may join and reach us at [the official Discord server](https://discord.gg/U75vxW5scB).
+You may also join the [/r/ProgrammingLanguages Discord server](https://discord.gg/4Kjt3ZE), it have a dedicated #butter channel.